 Pioneering science delivers new life to the Reef.

 Our Reef is the largest living thing on Earth, with rich corals spanning an area visible from space.
 But it’s facing a growing combination of threats and without help the outlook is bleak.
 Saving the Reef is a huge task, but there is hope.

-In a world-first, our researchers have successfully pioneered small-scale coral restoration using a technique dubbed Coral IVF.
+In a world-first, our researchers are successfully undertaking small-scale coral restoration using a technique dubbed Coral IVF.

 Coral only spawns once a year in a natural phenomenon that has been described as an underwater snowstorm with millions of tiny little dots being released into the water.